Everything You Need to Know About the Difference Between Therapy and Coaching

 How to Find a Therapist

 Psychotherapy is not regulated in every country, however, due to therapy having been a profession since the late 1800s, training and regulation has become more rigorous overtime.
-The majority of psychotherapists are registered and regulated through their state or country’s governing body.
+The majority of psychotherapists are registered and either regulated or self-regulated through their state or country’s governing body.